 - Managing for solitude without equal consideration of managing for primitive and unconfined recreation opportunities.

 - The importance of access to visitors even when they support wilderness preservation.

 - Tension between providing outstanding opportunities for solitude vs. primitive and unconfined recreation.

-This toolbox is intended to provide resources wilderness managers can use to address their responsibility under the Wilderness Act to provide "outstanding opportunities for solitude or a primitive and unconfined type of recreation".
-Specific emphasis is on helping Forest Service managers be successful in meeting element #5 of the 10-year wilderness stewardship challenge.
+This toolbox is intended to provide resources for wilderness managers to use in addressing their responsibility under the Wilderness Act to provide "outstanding opportunities for solitude or a primitive and unconfined type of recreation".
 This toolbox offers discussion about the meaning of solitude, primitive and unconfined recreation.
 It also includes information to help managers understand their responsibility under the Wilderness Act and policy specifically in relation to the difference between managing for opportunities rather than managing for quality experiences.
 Finally, this toolbox compiles examples of plan direction and programs directed towards managing to protect opportunities for solitude, primitive and unconfined recreation and offers reference sources and training materials for further study.

 Interagency Visitor Use Management Council

 Note - The information presented in the Capacity Determination section is suggested guidance based on existing law, regulation, and policy.
 It does not represent new agency policy.